-Certain states, in which we manage clinics, regulate the practice of chiropractic care and require that chiropractic services be provided by legal entities organized under state laws as professional corporations or PCs.
+Certain states in which we manage clinics regulate the practice of chiropractic care and require that chiropractic services be provided by legal entities organized under state laws as professional corporations or PCs.
 The PCs are variable interest entities ("VIEs") as defined by Accounting Standards Codification 810, Consolidations ("ASC 810").
 During the first quarter of 2019, we reassessed the governance structure and operating procedures of the PCs and determined that we have the power to control certain significant non-clinical activities of the PCs, as defined by ASC 810.
 Therefore, we are the primary beneficiary of the VIEs, and per ASC 810, must consolidate the VIEs.
 Prior to 2019, we did not consolidate the PCs.
 We have concluded the previous accounting policy to not consolidate the PCs was an immaterial error and have determined that the PCs should be consolidated.
 The adjustments will result in an increase to revenues from company clinics and a corresponding increase to general and administrative expenses.
 This will have no impact on net income (loss), except when the PC has sold treatment packages and wellness plans.
-Revenue from these treatment packages and wellness plans will condensed consolidated financial statements as presented below.
+Revenue from these treatment packages and wellness plans are now deferred and will be recognized when patients use their visits.
+We have corrected these immaterial errors by restating the 2018 condensed consolidated financial statements as presented below.

-Total Revenues - three months ended June 30, 2019 compared with three months ended June 30, 2018
+Total Revenues - three months ended September 30, 2019 compared with three months ended September 30, 2018